DestopLine/boilersharp.nvim/README.md

   ---Information about the type declaration section of the boilerplate.
   ---This can be set to `false` to disable the section altogether.
-  ---@type boilersharp.Config.TypeDefinition
+  ---@type boilersharp.Config.TypeDeclaration
-  type_definition = {
+  type_declaration = {
     ---Access modifier to use when writing boilerplate.
 Set this to
     ---`false` to not use any access modifier (implicitly `internal`).
     ---@type "public" | "internal" | "file" | false
     default_access_modifier = "public",

-    ---C# keyword to use when defining the type.
+    ---C# keyword to use when declaring the type.
     ---@type boilersharp.CsharpType
     default_type = "class",